Elliptic butterflies: Summary and organization of the article

 To complete the description of the interpolation problem we are interested in, we need interesting bases for $\cL (D)$.
 These bases are made of functions of degree $\leqslant 2$.
 In Section \ref{sec:ef} we recall nice properties of degree two functions on an elliptic curve.
 We use these functions in Section \ref{sec:ebfu} to define two nice bases for $\cL(D)$.
 One of these bases satisfies the first condition stated in the introduction.
 The sum of the degrees of its elements is $2d-2$.
 The other basis satisfies the third condition.
 It is invariant by translation by $t$.
 And the sum of the degrees of its elements is $2d$.
 We show that base change between these two bases requires no more than $\cQ d$ operations in $\KK$.
 This means that these two bases are essentially the same basis from the point of view of complexity theory.

 The automorphism $x\mapsto -x$ is crucial to define classical butterflies.
 Its elliptic counterpart is translation by $T$ where $T=(d/2)t$ is the unique point of order two in $\gt$.
 We study this translation and the corresponding quotient $E'=E/\gT$ in Section \ref{sec:2}.
 This enables us to describe the recursive evaluation algorithm in Section \ref{sec:but}.
 An important point is that we use a degree two function $\theta$ that is odd for translation by $T$.
-We decompose $f\in \cL(D)$ as
+We decompose $f\in \cL(D)$ as where $f^+$ is even and $f^-$ is odd.
+We then set and we notice that both are functions on the quotient $E'$.
+In the classical setting the role of $\theta$ is played by the variable $x$ itself.